SoftwareMarbles/SOM-Cocoa/README.md

 SOM-Cocoa
 =========

 Utilities for Cocoa, part of [SOM](https://github.com/SoftwareMarbles/SOM) utilities.
+It's actually a misnomer as it includes utilities for the entire Apple platform.

-First of all check-out [QSKit](https://github.com/quartermaster/QSKit) as it has a whole lot more in there.
+Also check-out [QSKit](https://github.com/quartermaster/QSKit) as it has a lot of useful utilities right there.